 Get the Patient to Tell Their Story

-And then follow up their answer to probe deeper into how their answer affected the patient’s life.
+And then follow up on their answer to probe deeper into how their response affected the patient’s life.
 If the question was “What was life like before your TMJ treatment?”
-And the patient said that she had headaches every day, then follow up that answer with, “How did those daily headaches impact your life?”
-Or if it’s an ortho case and she said that her teeth were really crooked, then ask, “How did that make you feel when were were in social situations?”
+And the patient said that she had headaches every day, then followed up that answer with, “How did those daily headaches impact your life?”
+Or if it’s an ortho case and she said that her teeth were crooked, ask, “How did that make you feel when you were in social situations?”

 The answers will give us testimonial gold!